Cadence-Rx/playwright-automation-cadencerx/README.md

 > [!IMPORTANT]
 > 🧠 Brains of the project can be found under index.ts.
 > This is where you can add tags to commands, set up retry logic, parallelization, reporting and more!

+### Running Scripts
+`yarn run cucumber <tagName>`